-Detaining the child within this state in violation of the custody decree for more than seventy-two hours is prima facie evidence that the individual charged intended to violate the custody decree at the time of removal. - 3.
-An individual who gives false information or a false report alleging harm to a child by one parent against the other to a law enforcement officer or the department of health and human services which that individual knows to be false, is guilty of an infraction for a first and second offense, a class B misdemeanor for a third offense, and a class A misdemeanor for a fourth offense.
+1 violation of the custody decree for more than seventy-two hours is prima facie 2 evidence that the individual charged intended to violate the custody decree at the time 3 of removal.

+3. An individual who gives false information or a false report alleging harm to a child by one parent against the other to a law enforcement officer or the department of health and human services which that individual knows to be false, is guilty of an infraction for a first and second offense, a class B misdemeanor for a third offense, and a class A misdemeanor for a fourth offense.